davidande/FSRM-ANTICRYPTO/README.md

 1- Installation of FSRM Role
-Install FSRM on Yor server: Add-Role->File Service ->File Server Ressource Manager As sometime Windows file manager is configured in Case sensitive, you have to configure it by checking HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Kernel obcaseinsensitive is set to 1
+Install FSRM on Yor server: Add-Role->File Service ->File Server Ressource Manager.
+As sometime Windows file manager is configured in Case sensitive, you have to configure it by checking HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Kernel obcaseinsensitive is set to 1